andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 categories: Ruby
 ---

-Mechanizm of exceptions in Ruby is very similar to conunterparts in the mainstream object oriented languages like C++ and Java.
-But dynamic nature of Ruby brings flexibility and extra power into this well known language feature.
-The mechanizm of exceptions in Ruby is wel described not only in documentation but also in numerous actibles.
-But there are a lot of tricky nuances that might astonish you.
+The mechanism of exceptions in Ruby closely resembles that of mainstream object-oriented languages like C++ and Java.
+However, thanks to Ruby's dynamic nature, it introduces a level of flexibility and additional power to this familiar language feature.
+While the documentation and numerous articles do provide a good description of Ruby's exception handling, there are still various tricky nuances that may surprise you.

-So, how do we usually use exceptions?
-Let's recap the basics.
+Considering our typical usage of exceptions, let's take a moment to review the basics.

+### Basics

+#### The `rescue` operator

-The `rescue` operator.
-It's the keyword we use to catch and handle exceptions.
+This keyword is utilized to catch and manage exceptions.
+The syntax is as follows:

-Its syntax is the following:

 ```ruby
 begin